 However, if all are firing for you, you need some strategies to cope with getting your messages out regularly, meeting the needs of your customers and not taking the oxygen out of your other business work.
 And you may be not just managing your own multiple channels, but multiple brands at once.
 Either way, you need support!
 That support comes in the form of social scheduling tools.

 These are platforms structured as dashboards that enable the management of all your channels and brands too, in one place.
 You can schedule a single post across every channel or multiple different posts, for a day, or a week or even a month if your content has a very long lifespan or you have a full pipeline of events locked down.
-Some of the more common ones are Hootsuite, Buffer, Sprout Social, Hubspot, FanPageRobot and Everypost.
+Some of the more common ones are Hootsuite, Buffer, Sprout Social and Hubspot.
 Not all of these support all social media channels, so you need to have a close look to make sure what you use is available.

 All of these tools are web based and are a subscription model, some offer free initial signups for individuals with an increased fee for multiple users, others are a monthly fee, or an annual amount with a sliding scale for longer contracts.
 These are without doubt the key to timesaving, as you have everything in one place.
 No multiple logging on, and flicking from screen to screen.
 Each one offers a form of analysis too which makes it much easier to look across your accounts and see which ones are performing and when.

-Of course its not just having everything together that is a time saving winner, it’s being able to schedule posts, batching your content for the optimum times of day.
+Of course it's not just having everything together that is a time saving winner, it’s being able to schedule posts, batching your content for the optimum times of day.
 Depending on what tool you choose to use, the dashboard format gives you the chance to at a glance see who is engaging with which posts.
 Engagement stats like shares and replies are some super signals that people are excited to connect with you.
 Finding and replying to these people is a great social media strategy, made easier when you can access all this interaction from one place.
+Don’t forget most social media channels also have scheduling tools built in, so you can schedule all your Facebook and Instagram posts together for instance, but again, check whether both these channels are serving you - just because you can double post doesn't mean you should.

 The problem of social media management is going to get easier rather than harder as more and more businesses grapple with time management which keeps the market for solutions constantly growing and evolving with new tools and tricks.
 As long as your customers are at the center of your decision making and your social media channels are regularly audited for relevance and traction, you should have plenty of free time to focus on growing your business and getting more sales.